-- 1. Culture Full collaboration and true partnering among hospitals, physicians and other providers will drive success.
+1. Culture - Full collaboration and true partnering among hospitals, physicians and other providers will drive success.
 This must be coupled with a buy-in to change habits to work in teams to drive value with a "win/win" population management philosophy.
-This is way, way out of physicians' and hospital administrators' comfort zones.
+This is way, way out of physicians'

+and hospital administrators' comfort zones.
 Physicians love independence, autonomy and often just want to see patients.
-Administrators have heretofore succeeded through strong leadership direction and infrastructure control.
+Administrators have so far succeeded through strong leadership direction and infrastructure control.
 "The most significant challenge of becoming accountable is not forming an organization, it is in forging one."
-Culture keys are: champions, governance and advance planning for merit-incentives. - 2.
-Primary Care Physicians When reviewing Element 6 below, the core role of primary care becomes clear.
+Culture keys are: champions, governance and merit-incentives.

+- 2. Primary Care Physicians When reviewing Element 6 below, the core role of primary care becomes clear.
 Prevention, wellness, care transition and patient coordination management are the "low-hanging fruit" for ACO improvements and savings and are all in primary care's sweet spot.
 Primary care is the only sub-specialty required in Medicare's ACO program.
 Sophisticated ACOs will thrive with hospitals, specialists and community health partners, but primary care, at least one-third of the total membership, will always be at the core. - 3.
 Adequate Administrative Capabilities ACO structural, operational and legal considerations are essential, but are relatively straightforward.
 Developing the interdependent culture and commitment to clinical transformation across the full continuum of care is more elusive and should receive most of the ACO leadership's attention.
 Ironically, because they are objective, readily measurable and more familiar, structural, operational, legal and HIT issues often consume the bulk of planning time, leaving the subjective and "invisible" culture and care transformation issues behind. - 4.
-Adequate Financial Incentives "[I]f incentives are correctly aligned, organic innovations to solve other problems can and will engage....
-Anticipated early versions of ACO payment incentives are likely to be directionally correct but unlikely to be sufficient to create the needed burning platform."
+Adequate Financial Incentives "[I]f incentives are correctly aligned, organic innovations to solve other problems can and will engage" 4 The incentive must not only be proportional to the effort, it must be substantial enough to warrant the additional effort.
 One rule of thumb may be found in antitrust law, where the behavior changing tipping point in health care is considered to be roughly 20 percent of total compensation.
-Fifty percent savings for ACOs not taking downside financial risk is a fairly common measure and viewed by most as adequate. - 5.
+Fifty percent savings for ACOs not taking downside financial risk is a fairly common measure and viewed by most as adequate.
+Early learnings from value-based care models reveal it is not enough to focus solely on provider incentives to drive appropriate utilization.
+Plan design changes on the patient and payer side also must align members with the desired quality and value objectives. - 5.
 Health Information Technology and Data Every successful ACO will run on a sound technology platform with meaningful, actionable data at the point of care, transferable across the continuum, and available in aggregate form to prioritize ACO initiatives, measure performance, and report to payers and health care regulators.
 In contrast to fee-for-service with its demands of physician time and lack of incentives to log and study data, ACO physicians clamor for such information.
-These
+These HIT and data capabilities need not be prohibitively expensive nor mandate linking EMRs.
+Sometimes a "Chevy" will get you where you need to go just about as well as a "Cadillac."
+The most important aspect of health information technology is accessibility and the accuracy of actionable data.

-3 Phillip L. Rowing, Becoming Accountable, HFMP Compendium Contemplating the ACO Opportunity, Appendix, p.
+4 Phillip L. Rowing, Becoming Accountable, HFMP Compendium Contemplating the ACO Opportunity, Appendix, p.
 40 (Nov.
 2010).

-4 Ann Robinow, Accountable Care News, The Top 30 Obstacles to ACO Implementation, (Dec.
+5 Ann Robinow, Accountable Care News, The Top 30 Obstacles to ACO Implementation, (Dec.
 2010).